NeuShore/docs.neushore.dev/docs/Setup/dependencies.md

 ## Docker Dependencies (Linux)

-If you are using Docker to host BrayanBot, you will also need
+If you are using Docker to host Proxima, you will also need

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker-Compose](https://docs.docker.com/compose/install/)